How to get Early Entry Offers in Queensland?

 • 6 August – QTAC applications open.

-• At the time of writing, Griffith’s early offer key dates and QTAC offer dates for 2024 are still to be confirmed.
-More information on Griffith’s early offer scheme can be accessed here.
+• At the time of writing, Griffith’s early offer key dates and QTAC offer dates for 2025 are still to be confirmed.
+More information on Griffith’s early offer scheme can be accessed on their website.

 • Eligibility: QUT’s early offer scheme is available for all students completing Year 12 in QLD.
 This includes students who are doing the QCE or IB program.